The Vigil (2019) - Review

 Plot & Thoughts

 It turns out that he should have asked for a lot more money than he was promised, however.
 The man who recently died had a tortured past of his own, which made him the perfect victim for a demon to haunt him for the rest of his life.
 The old man was tortured by the demon for decades as it preyed on his fears, insecurities, and pain.
-He did his best to research how to combat it, but was doomed to co-exist with it until his death.
+He did his best to research how to combat it but was doomed to co-exist with it until his death.
 Unfortunately for Yakov, now that the old man has passed, this malicious spirit is more than happy to find a new host, and Yakov fits the appetite of the beast perfectly.

 Vigil2.png

 The Vigil is a small movie that is restricted to the haunted house that Yakov must stay in to complete the shemira.
-So the film is reliant on atmosphere to keep everything tense.
+So the film is reliant on the atmosphere to keep everything tense.
 Since it’s just Yakov and the old, cryptic Mrs. Litvak (Lynn Cohen) in the house—who occasionally shows up with some dooming dialogue that you can’t really hear because she mumbles—it’s up to Dave Davis to carry the film with his acting.
 I think he does a pretty good job of bouncing around the emotions without going over the top.
 When his character does inevitably break down, he’s very convincing in his emotional distress.
 It’s also in this moment where some simple, but effective special effects are used to bookend his tear-filled monologue with a dooming moment to remind him that the demon is messing with him.

 I wouldn’t claim that The Vigil has amazing special effects or that it’s technically groundbreaking for a lower-budget film, but it does a commendable job when they’re used, which is somewhat rare.
 Likewise, the make-up, editing, and cinematography in how the demon is portrayed is better than I would expect.
 Most of the demon’s features are never explicitly shown in detail, allowing it to be an effective villain for the majority of the film.
 It has some goofy hands in one scene that reminded me of Salad Fingers from the early days of the internet, but it’s pretty cool otherwise.